-The work of racial equity is everybody’s work.”
-TechBridge knows that in order to effectively break the cycle of generational poverty, communities must better coordinate services and use data to fund the combination of programs and services most effective in moving residents from survival to stability to success.
-When TechBridge looks at the sectors of focus for our nonprofit community, it’s not surprising that there aren’t predictable pathways out of poverty.
-If you address a community resident’s needs, you start with the basic needs of survival: food, shelter, and healthcare.
-39% of nonprofits served by TechBridge fall in this category.
-Then you focus on stability with education, case management, and supportive services.
+The work of racial equity is everybody’s work.
+We know that in order to effectively break the cycle of generational poverty, communities must better coordinate services and use data to fund the combination of programs and services most effective in moving residents from survival through stability to success.
+When we look at the sectors of importance for our nonprofit community, it’s not surprising that pathways out of poverty aren’t predictable.
+If you address a community resident’s needs, you start with basic survival: food, shelter, and healthcare.
+39% of nonprofits served by us fall in this category.
+Then you focus on stability: education, case management, and supportive services.
 60% of our nonprofit partners focus here.
-But when you get to the third category, success: living wages that make housing affordable, financial literacy and asset building so that a family never falls back into poverty, that’s where our community has not invested enough resources.
-Only 1% of TechBridge nonprofits are focused on success.
+But when you get to the third category, success (living wages to make housing affordable, financial literacy, and asset building so families never fall back into poverty), our community has not invested enough resources.
+Only 1% of TechBridge nonprofits focus on success.

-Breaking The Cycle of Poverty Through Collective Action
+Breaking the Cycle of Poverty through Collective Action

-From our 19 years of experience, TechBridge knows that our nonprofits focused on poverty alleviation have invested the least in their own capacity.
-Each of these nonprofits is a critical building block in building pathways out of poverty.
-To enable our nonprofits to collaborate to develop seamless coordination of care for our community residents, we have our work cut out for us.
-23% of TechBridge nonprofits are only progressing towards sustaining their programming.
+From our 19 years of experience, we know that our nonprofits focused on poverty alleviation have invested the least in their own capacity.
+Each of these nonprofits is a critical part of building pathways out of poverty.
+To enable our nonprofits to develop seamless coordination of care for our community residents, we have our work cut out for us.
+23% of TechBridge nonprofits are only progressing towards sustaining their programs.
 69% are merely sustaining their programming and don’t have a growth trajectory.
-Only 8% are in a growth stage where they are working on scaling or replicating their model.
-None of our current nonprofits are in an innovation stage where they have all of the three critical elements to fully participate in collective action data sharing and service coordination fully:
+Only 8% are in a growth stage where they are scaling or replicating their models.
+None of our current nonprofits are innovating to the point that they have all three of the critical elements necessary to participate in collective action data sharing and service coordination fully:

-What data do we need to answer the big question — how do we move the needle?”
-Michael Lucas shared how Atlanta Volunteer Lawyers Foundation is using data to show their impact.
-Preventing evictions and requiring landlords to do mold remediation is improving health outcomes and academic outcomes for students.
+What data do we need to answer the big question — how do we move the needle?
+Michael Lucas shared how Atlanta Volunteer Lawyers Foundation is using data to show its impact: preventing evictions and requiring landlords to do mold remediation is improving health and academic outcomes for students.
 Their success in their first community is now being replicated in additional communities.